seanpowell/docs/source/API_Reference/Reseller_API/multiple_credentials.md

       <tr>
          <td>user</td>
          <td>Yes</td>
-         <td>The username must be be between 3 and 64 characters and cannot becompletely numeric.</td>
+         <td>The username must be be between 3 and 64 characters and cannot be completely numeric.</td>
          <td>The child account we are adding a credential to.</td>
       </tr>
       <tr>